brys0/blog/content/blog/meet-updated-playground.md

 }
 ```

-Thanks to it, we made our blog and documentation interactive!
+Thanks to it, we made VOSCA's blog pages and V documentation interactive!

 ## New Playground